Bob Crowell

 Robert Lamson Crowell (November 28, 1945 – September 12, 2020) was an American attorney and politician who served as the mayor of Carson City, Nevada, from 2009 to 2020.
 He was a member of the Democratic Party.

 Early life and education

 Crowell was born in Tonopah, Nevada.
 He earned a Bachelor of Arts degree from Stanford University in 1967 and a Juris Doctor from the Hastings College of the Law in 1973.

 Career

 Crowell served in the Vietnam War before retiring from the United States Navy as a captain.

 He was elected as mayor of Carson City in 2008 and assumed office in January 2009. he ran unopposed in the 2012 election, guaranteeing his second, four-year term.
 Under Nevada state law, uncontested elections are not included on the ballot.
 Crowell also served as a member of the Colorado River Commission of Nevada.

 Personal life

+Crowell had four children and two grandchildren.
 Crowell's son Bradley Crowell, is a political advisor and government official.
 Bob Crowell died at a VA hospital in Reno, Nevada, on September 12, 2020, at age 74.